opensearch-project/opensearch-migrations/deployment/copilot/README.md

 #### Setting up existing Copilot infrastructure

+It is **important** to run any `copilot` commands from within this directory.
+When components are initialized the name given will be searched for in the immediate directory structure to look for an existing `manifest.yml` for that component.
+If found it will use the existing manifest and not create its own.
+This Copilot app already has existing manifests for each of its services and a test environment, which should be used for proper operation.

-When initially setting up Copilot; apps, services, and environments need to be initialized.
-Beware when initializing an environment in Copilot, it will prompt you for values even if you've defined them in manifest.yml though values input at the prompt are ignored in favor of what was specified in the file.
+When initially setting up Copilot, each component (apps, services, and environments) need to be initialized.
+Beware when initializing an environment in Copilot, it will prompt you for values even if you've defined them in the `manifest.yml`, though values input at the prompt are ignored in favor of what was specified in the file.

-If using temporary environment credentials when initializing an environment, Copilot will prompt you to enter each variable (AWS Access Key ID, AWS Secret Access Key, AWS Session Token).
-If you have another means for exporting these variables to your environment, these three prompts can be `enter`'d through in favor of using another means.
-The last prompt will ask for the desired deployment region and should be filled out as Copilot will store this internally.
+If using temporary environment credentials when initializing an environment:
+* Copilot will prompt you to enter each variable (AWS Access Key ID, AWS Secret Access Key, AWS Session Token).
+If these variables are already available in your environment, these three prompts can be `enter`'d through and ignored.
+* When prompted ` Would you like to use the default configuration for a new environment?` select `Yes, use default.` as this will ultimately get ignored for what has been configured in the existing `manifest.yml`
+* The last prompt will ask for the desired deployment region and should be filled out as Copilot will store this internally.

 **Note**: This app also contains `kafka-broker` and `kafka-zookeeper` services which are currently experimental and usage of MSK is preferred.
 These services do not need to be deployed, and as so are not listed below.
 ```
 // Initialize app
 copilot app init

-// Initialize env
+// Initialize env with required "test" name
-// If using temporary credentials, when prompted select 'Temporary Credentials' and press `enter` for each default value as these can be ignored
 // Be cautious to specify the proper region as this will dictate where resources are deployed
 copilot env init --name test

-// Initialize services
+// Initialize services with their respective required name
 copilot svc init --name kafka-puller
 copilot svc init --name traffic-replayer
 copilot svc init --name traffic-comparator